 My name is Gianluca di Castri, I am born in Rome on the 9.th of June 1947.
 Notwithstanding the fact that I was born in Rome, for reasons related to my father’s profession, I consider myself and in fact I am Neapolitan.

 My father, Mario di Castri, was a general in the Italian Army, decorated among other things with three silver medals and a bronze medal and member of the Role of Honour.

 My mother, Maria Rosaria Buccino Grimaldi, was a pianist, a pupil of Francesco Cilea: although she had obtained the piano diploma both in normal and masterly levels, she had never practiced her profession.

 It was she who taught me how to play the piano, that I abandoned after her death (1958) and that I am trying, with difficulty, to resume now.

-I married on the 13.th of May, 1974 with Francesca Adele Bianchi and I have a daughter, Alessandra Sofia, born on the 24.th of, 1975.
+I married on the 13.th of May, 1974 with Francesca Adele Bianchi and I have a daughter.

 I attended the Liceo Classico (the Mameli, in Rome), I graduated in Mechanical Engineering in 1972 and I subsequently obtained the Postgraduate Diploma in Business Management at the Bocconi University; I am also a Certified Cost Engineer (1992).
 In June 2012 I have been appointed Distinguished International Fellow of the ICEC.